Super Stardust HD: Legacy

 Super Stardust HD was one of the games given for free by Sony as part of their 'Welcome Back' package due to the PlayStation Network outage in 2011.

 A remake, Super Stardust Ultra (known in Asia as Star Strike Ultra), was released in North America and the PAL region in February 2015 for the PlayStation 4.
 It adds an exclusive mode called Interactive Streaming, which is an endless mode where the game is streamed live over the Internet, and viewers are allowed to help or hinder the player.
 A port of Super Stardust Ultra titled Super Stardust Ultra VR, offering a unique perspective from within the cockpit, was released as a launch title for the PlayStation VR.
 The title was developed by UK based company D3T.

-In 2022, Super Stardust Portable was re-released on the PlayStation 4 and PlayStation 5.
+In 2022, Super Stardust Portable was re-released on the PlayStation 4 and PlayStation 5, with trophy support and the Solo add-on pack already included.